tjardoo/ftail/README.md

 examples\console\src/main.rs:12

 2024-09-10 14:42:21 · WARN
-This is a warning
+This is a warning message
 examples\console\src/main.rs:14

 2024-09-10 14:42:21 · ERROR
-This is an error
+This is an error message
 examples\console\src/main.rs:16
 ```